The Limestone Way is a 46 mile journey through the beautiful White Peak of Staffordshire and Derbshire.

 The early part of day 4 takes me along roads and lanes, and although they are quiet, it is not as easy on the feet as a grassed footpath.
 Despite a quick dive down into Miller’s Dale, the momentum is definitely uphill.
 Over the past four days, with all its climbs and drops, the trend has been to rise.
 Over day 4 this trend becomes very clear indeed.
 The thin soil and limestone outcrops are more pronounced here and despite the clear skies, the air is cooler.
 As I cross the moors above Peak Forest, I am, for the first time since I began, cold.

 The final destination, the northern end of The Limestone Way, is at Castleton.
 You begin the descent slowly enough, but soon you are scrambling over an uneven descent of broken dry stream bed rocks.
-Down the crack of a gorge which slowly widens to show that you are above the precipitous cliffs of Peveril Castle.
+Down the crack of a gorge that slowly widens to show that you are above the precipitous cliffs of Peveril Castle.
 Down, down.
-Quickly, over just a mile or so, all the hard won miles and feet of altitude drop away.
+Quickly, over just a mile or so, all the hard-won miles and feet of altitude drop away.
 I passed day walkers and picnickers, carrying plastic bags of goodies, who have climbed up from the town.
 I found myself resenting their presence a bit.
 Soon I was under the shadow of the castle and then before I knew it I was at the foot of the long drop down, my legs readjusting to level ground.
 Castleton.
-I had completed the
+I had completed the Limestone Way.
+Suprisngly that there were people, cars, and bustle.

 I stood alone under my rucksack, alone among these people who hadn’t shared the distance and the effort with me.
 I felt stronger and welled than I had for a long time.